ros2/domain_bridge/doc/design.md

 ### Waiting for subscription or publisher to bridge a topic

-By default, to bridge a topic we wait for an available publisher, and use its qos settings to create the bridge.
+By default, we wait for an available publisher and use its QoS settings to create a topic bridge.
 This can be modified by passing the command line arguments:

 - `--wait-for-subscription true|false`, default false.